 Combining ethnography with philosophical analysis, my research focuses on the sociomaterial context of perception and action, as well as on the ecology of reflective experience, such as remembering the past or imagining the future.
 I’m also keenly interested in the role of psychological science, its methods and practices, in shaping these open-ended processes.
 You can find links to all my publications and a selection of talks here.

-I’ve taught courses in philosophy of mind and action to students of philosophy and of science and have been involved in supervising students at graduate and undergraduate levels.
+I’ve taught several courses on philosophy and psychology to students from various academic disciplines and have been involved in supervising students at graduate and undergraduate levels.

 I’m currently based at the Transformative Practices group at the Eindhoven University of Technology and at the Centre for Philosophical Psychology at the University of Antwerp.